 When you brought down the serial link, observe the time instants when retransmissions took place.
 How many packets were retransmitted at one time?
 Two for missing and one ack.
 Theoretically it should be single, because of selective ack.

-Did you observe the selective ACKs?
-Did you observe any discards at the receiver due to out of order delivery? (i.e., observe any duplicate ACK).
+Did you observe the selective ACKs? (yes in tcp options SACK) Did you observe any discards at the receiver due to out of order delivery? (i.e., observe any duplicate ACK). (yes dup sack)

 Try to derive the time when a packet is retransmitted.
 Use data to back-up your answer.

-11 from the retransmission during the serial was down.
+Got one for 11 seconds from the retransmission during the serial was down.